trailofbits/audit-kubernetes/notes/stefan.edwards/rra/template.md

 - Are there mitigations that we recommend (i.e. "Always use an interstitial firewall")?
 - What happens if the component stops working (via DoS or other means)?
 - Have there been similar vulnerabilities in the past?
 What were the mitigations?

+# Threat Scenarios

+- An External Attacker without access to the client application
+- An External Attacker with valid access to the client application
+- An Internal Attacker with access to cluster
+- A Malicious Internal User

 ## Networking